tjmsy/maplibre-gl-number-scale/README.md

 # maplibre-gl-scale-ratio

 A custom control for [MapLibre GL JS](https://github.com/maplibre/maplibre-gl-js/) that enables users to:
-- Display the scale ratio (e.g. 1:15000) based on the current zoom level, map center latitude, and DPI value (default: 96).
+- Display the scale ratio (e.g., 1:15000) based on the current zoom level, map center latitude, and DPI value (default: 96).
 - Set the zoom level by inputting a scale ratio.

 ---